rackerlabs/support-how-to/content/office-365/assign-global-admin-role-office-365.md

 7. The selected user now has the Global Administrator role assigned to their account.

-**Warning:** Microsoft warns that having more than four Global Administrators on an account is a security threat.
+**Warning:** Microsoft&reg; warns that having more than four Global Administrators on an account is a security threat.

 ### Securing your Global Administrator account